 What sets Dimarco apart is his extraordinary technical quality.
 He is arguably the best crosser among left-backs in Europe and has the kind of left foot that can change a game in a single moment.
 His set-piece delivery is elite, and he has added goals to his game, scoring four times this season in all competitions.
 Defensively, he is aggressive and tactically astute, thriving in Inter’s back-three system where he has the license to push forward but is also reliable in transition.

 His combination of flair, tenacity, and intelligence makes him a nightmare to defend against.
-At 27, Dimarco is in the prime of his career and is only improving.
+Dimarco is in the prime of his career and is only improving.
 Many soccer predictions have earmarked his Inter side to lift the Champions League trophy this season.
 There is no doubt Dimarco will play an integral part in those efforts.
 He is no longer just a promising talent; he is a world-class full-back.

 1. Nuno Mendes